Aminocd/slate/source/index.html.md

 }
 ```

-This endpoint retrieves a user's orders.
+This endpoint retrieves a user's orders sorted by created_at date, starting from the most recent

 ### HTTP Request